elephantscale/es-training-new/course-outlines/storytelling-with-data.md

 * The brain has to consolidate all of the new information into a “clump” or structure to put it into long term memory and to free up short term memory for new information.
 * Since this mechanism is not employed when processing a story, the insertion of stories into a class gives students a chance to consolidate what they have been taught, as well as providing a context for consolidation.
 The story becomes an exemplar of the presented material, sort of like a mental index entry.
 * The most effective mechanism for learning is to do something that requires the application of material.
 In some cases this is not possible, but following a narrative has a similar effect.

+### Tips and tricks

+* Some Do's and Dont's of presenting data
+* How to ask for and give feedback

 ### Sources
 * [Data Storytelling with Google Looker Studio](https://learning.oreilly.com/library/view/data-storytelling-with/9781800568761/)